m-rosinsky/WebWasp/docs/natas.md

 This authorization is part of the HTTP Authorization header.
 The server will check the credentials we provide there, and decide whether we are authorized or not.

-We can provide those credentials in our GET request by first setting these header fields with our credentials.
+We can provide those credentials in our GET request by setting the appropriate header fields!

 First, let's take a look at the header fields by running the `headers` command: